spring-attic/spring-xd-samples/analytics-dashboard/README.md

 These taps correspond to recording

 * A count of tweet's language.
-The incoming JSON data from the twitter stream has this information located under the field named 'lang'.
-This is done using the [Field Value Counter sink](https://github.com/spring-projects/spring-xd/wiki/Analytics#field-value-counter).
+The incoming JSON data from the twitter stream has this information located under the field named `lang`.
+This is done using the [Field Value Counter](https://github.com/spring-projects/spring-xd/wiki/Analytics#field-value-counter) sink.
 The name of the counter default to the name of the stream, 'tweetlang'
-* Storing the number of tweets in time buckets of minute, hour, day, month and year.
-This information is used to show the graph of tweets per minute in the UI and is based on the [Aggregate Counter](https://github.com/spring-projects/spring-xd/wiki/Analytics#aggregate-counter)
+* The number of tweets pre-aggregated into minute, hour, day, month and year time buckets.
+This information is used to show the graph of tweets per minute in the UI and is based on the [Aggregate Counter](https://github.com/spring-projects/spring-xd/wiki/Analytics#aggregate-counter) sink.
 * A count of the hashtags in the tweets.
-The incoming JSON data from the twitter stream has this information ocated under the path 'entities.hashtags.text'.
+The incoming JSON data from the twitter stream has this information ocated under the path `entities.hashtags.text`.
 The name of the counter is explicitly specified to be 'hashtags'.

 All that's required to run the app is to serve up the `public` directory from a web server listening on port 9889.
 There are various ways you can do this.
 For example, you can use the Spring Boot CLI.
 If you have it [installed](http://docs.spring.io/spring-boot/docs/1.1.4.RELEASE/reference/html/getting-started-installing-spring-boot.html#getting-started-installing-the-cli), run